olimpiadi-informatica/training-frontend/README.md

+# This repository was merged with https://github.com/olimpiadi-informatica/cmsocial

+---

 # Italian Olympiads in Informatics Training Website

 This repository contains the source code for the new training website of the Italian Olympiads in Informatics.